ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Use Ameba to retrieve HTTP websites from the internet.rst

 | In this example, the HttpClient library is used to retrieve a webpage
   using the HTTP protocol.
 | First, make sure that the correct Ameba development board is selected
-  in “Tools” -> “Board”
+  in "Tools" -> "Board"

-Then open “File” -> “Examples” -> “AmebaHttp” -> “SimpleHttpExample”
+Then open "File" -> "Examples" -> "AmebaHttp" -> "SimpleHttpExample"

 .. image:: ../media/[RTL8722CSM]_[RTL8722DM]_Use_Ameba_to_retrieve_HTTP_websites_from_the_internet/image1.png
    :alt: 4-1